ArkCase/ark_helm_charts/docs/External_Services.md

 In almost all cases, along with an external URL or hostname, you must also provide additional configurations like usernames, passwords, etc.

+As with any community-release project, Issues and PRs are always welcome to help move this code further along.

 ## <a name="general-pattern"></a>General Pattern

 In general, when providing a `url` configuration for a given **service** (i.e. component), the deployment process will interpret this as a desire by the deployer to avoid instantiating the associated, bundled-in services in favor of externally-provided services.